 Being responsive to concerns of the people at risk for or suffering from PTE will aid EpiBioS4Rx in designing effective therapeutic trials with a high level of cooperation and retention.
 Additionally, the EpiBioS4Rx web-based platform will ask consumers and consumer groups to design a ‘mock’ therapeutic trial on their own, and these suggestions will be evaluated in refining the site.
 The Consortium will also submit to the Public Engagement Core specific items they want to Core to advise upon.
 A Delphi-like1,7 approach (which may require several rounds) will be used to reach consensus regarding the final items and recruitment strategy for the trials.
-The Delphi rounds will include consumer, consumer organizations and study investigators.
-(Starting Year 2 and completed by Year 4).
+The Delphi rounds will include consumer, consumer organizations and study investigators (starting in Year 2 and completed by Year 4).

 Evaluation Plan: The data will be analyzed by determining the number and quality of changes proposed by the consumer/consumer groups that will be successfully incorporated in the design of future clinical EpiBioS4Rx trials as well as the number of Delphi-like rounds required to reach consensus.
 Subsequently, after a future trial is completed, the data will be reassessed to determine the impact of the incorporated suggestions in recruitment and retention.

-Deliverables: (1) Development of a mock therapeutic trial by the consumers/consumer groups; (2) Comparison of mock therapeutic trial designed by consumers/consumer groups to existing therapeutic trials; (3) Comparison of mock therapeutic trail designed by consumers/consumer groups to the preliminary trial designed by EpiBioS4Rx; (4) Through comparisons and with input from professionals, come to consensus on final design of the therapeutic trial.
+Deliverables: (1) Development of a mock therapeutic trial by the consumers/consumer groups, (2) Comparison of mock therapeutic trial designed by consumers/consumer groups to existing therapeutic trials, (3) Comparison of mock therapeutic trail designed by consumers/consumer groups to the preliminary trial designed by EpiBioS4Rx, and (4) Through comparisons and with input from professionals, come to consensus on final design of the therapeutic trial.

 3.1.2.4.
 A working group will be established to determine the ongoing effectiveness of the tools we develop in steps 1-3 above: Consumer satisfaction questionnaires will be sent to active participants and continually adjusted and updated, incorporating advances in communication capability (such as support group meetings with the participation of investigators via social networks).
 One approach will be to create a chat room in the EpiBioS4Rx website, moderated by the research assistant under the supervision of a member of the PCC.
 Periodic qualitative analyses will be conducted by the postdoctoral fellow to identify issues of importance to consumers, clinicians, and researchers.
 Additionally, questionnaires employed via Survey Monkey will be another avenue for consumers, consumer groups and researchers to provide feedback on the website and associated communication activities.
 This approach has been effectively used by one of our members of the consortium (BIAA).
 The consumer satisfaction questionnaires will be developed with input from the working group in step 1 above and though literature reviews to ensure content validity.
 The questionnaires will be piloted in a convenience sample of 10-15 participants (consumers, caregivers, consumer organization members of different educational level) in order to assess face validity and clarity.
 The questionnaire will be revised if necessary after the pilot testing.
-The questionnaire will be written at a grade 6 reading level, as assessed by the Automated Readability Index (using the following formula to calculate readability: (.37 x average sentence length) + (5.84 x average word length) -26.018).
-(Starting in Year 2 and completed by Year 4).
+The questionnaire will be written at a grade 6 reading level, as assessed by the Automated Readability Index (using the following formula to calculate readability: (.37 x average sentence length) + (5.84 x average word length) -26.018) (starting in Year 2 and completed by Year 4).